wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-search-tree.md

 1. Insertion begin with searh operation.
 2. Search left or right subtree according to the relation between node value and the value of our target node as we did in search.
-3. Repeat step 1 until reach into NULL or external node of tree.
+3. Repeat step 1 until we reach to correct place to insert our new node.
 4. Add a new node as a right or left child according to the node value and our target node value.

 <Tabs>